php-type-language/parser/README.md

     <a href="https://github.com/php-type-language/parser/actions"><img src="https://github.com/php-type-language/parser/workflows/tests/badge.svg"></a>
 </p>

-The PHP reference implementation for Type Language Parser.
+Reference implementation for TypeLang Parser.

-**Type Language** is a declarative type language inspired by static analyzers like [PHPStan](https://phpstan.org/) and [Psalm](https://psalm.dev/docs/).
+**TypeLang** is a declarative type language inspired by static analyzers like [PHPStan](https://phpstan.org/) and [Psalm](https://psalm.dev/docs/).

 Read [documentation pages](https://phpdoc.io) for more information.

 ## Installation

-Type Language Parser is available as Composer repository and can be installed using the following command in a root of your project:
+TypeLang Parser is available as Composer repository and can be installed using the following command in a root of your project:

 ```sh